Language-Technology-Assessment/European-open-AI-index/pages/news/BERT-original-sin.md

 ---
 title: "BERT: The original sin of open-washing large language models"
-description: "Already in 2018 Google's pioneering LLM BERT was marketed as open source, leading an entire field down a dubious path."
+description: "Already in 2018 Google's pioneering LLM 'BERT' was marketed as open source, leading an entire field down a dubious path."
 date: 19-12-2024
 ---